hverboncoeur/Verboncoeur2024-JoG/README.md

 # Verboncoeur2024-JoG
-Version 1 of code repository analyzing surface elevation change over time (dh/dt) using ICESat, CryoSat-2, and ICESat-2 altimetry data and generating figures from Verboncoeur et al., 2024, _Journal of Glaciology_ (doi: []()).
+Code repository that calculates and analyzes surface elevation change over time (dh/dt) using ICESat, CryoSat-2, and ICESat-2 altimetry data over the Crary Ice Rise region.
+Scripts included for generating figures from Verboncoeur et al., 2024, _Journal of Glaciology_ (doi: []()).
 See [referencing section](#referencing) for appropriate citations.

 Data files associated with this repository are [available on Zenodo](https://doi.org/10.5281/zenodo.11396588) and otherwise linked within the scripts.

 ## Version 1 of this repository includes:
+1. Scripts to calculate the 20-year time series of surface elevation change rates (dh/dt) from ICESat, CryoSat-2, and ICESat-2 (located in the 'figure_scripts' folder);
-1. Scripts and associated files to reproduce each of the figures and supplemental figures (located in the 'figure_scripts' folder);
+2. a script to reproduce each of the figures and supplemental figures (located in the 'figure_scripts' folder);
-2. `.afdesign` files where we compile and annotate final versions of figures (located in the 'afdesign' folder).
+3. `.afdesign` files where we compile and annotate final versions of figures (located in the 'afdesign' folder).
 [Affinity Designer](https://affinity.serif.com/en-us/designer/) is an Adobe Illustrator alternative;
-3. .png versions of each of the figures (located in the figures folder);
+4. .png versions of each of the figures (located in the figures folder);
-4. environment files (to be consolidated into one file for version 2)

-## Version 2 of this repository will include:
-1. A script to process ICESat, CryoSat-2, and ICESat-2 data and calculate dh/dt
-2. A consolidated environment file
+5. environment files.

 ## Running the notebooks and setting up an example environment: